ACS Messaging Requirements

 III.
 System/Application Overview

 The ACS Messaging package defines a data model and API for the storage and retrieval of messages.
-While the package standarizes how messages are stored, applications may use any data model they want for higher level organization of messages into threads, forums, and so on.
+While the package standardizes how messages are stored, applications may use any data model they want for higher level organization of messages into threads, forums, and so on.
 ACS Messaging places no organizational constraints on client applications.

 The package consists of the following components: